abrand6/DE_Arduino_Fundamentals/Setting-Up-Arduino-on-Your-Laptop.md

 10. Return to the Arduino Quickstart documentation and read through the **How to Upload a Sketch with Arduino 2.0** You will need to click next after the Arduino IDE installation steps.

 11. Upload the Blink sketch to your board.
-You should see the LED blink and the Arduino IDE say that the sketch was uploaded successfully.
+You should see the orange LED on the Arduino board blink and the Arduino IDE say that the sketch was uploaded successfully.

 ## Skills Audit
 Can you: